syncfusion-content/maui-docs/MAUI/Cartesian-Charts/StackedArea.md

 # Stacked Area Chart in .NET MAUI Chart

-The stacked area chart enables users to visually represent data points as stacked areas.
-In this chart, the areas are stacked on top of each other to indicate the cumulative value of the data points.
+The stacked area chart enables users to visually represent data points on top of each other to indicate the cumulative value of the data points.

 To render a stacked area chart, create an instance of the [StackingAreaSeries]() and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of the [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).